CrumpLab/cognition/docs/textbook/C7_Information_Processing.md

 ## Four Revolutions: Industrial, Technological, Digital, and "Cognitive"

 "Revolution" is used to describe periods in history where some innovation led to dramatic changes in society.
 For example, the [industrial revolution](https://en.wikipedia.org/wiki/Industrial_Revolution) in Western Europe and America involved creating large-scale machines, factories and *assembly-lines* to mechanize the means of production; and, is credited with launching the world into an unprecedented period of sustained growth (e.g., population growth, socio-economic growth).
 The [second industrial revolution](https://en.wikipedia.org/wiki/Second_Industrial_Revolution) (AKA technological revolution), brought the introduction of electricity, *telephones for communication*, planes, trains, and automobiles for transportation, and new systems for infrastructure like sewage and water supply networks.
 Eras associated with the introduction of technology are also described in terms of ages, like the [machine age](https://en.wikipedia.org/wiki/Machine_Age), [atomic age](https://en.wikipedia.org/wiki/Atomic_Age), [jet age](https://en.wikipedia.org/wiki/Jet_Age), [space age](https://en.wikipedia.org/wiki/Space_Age).
 A more recent revolution was the [digital revolution](https://en.wikipedia.org/wiki/Digital_Revolution) involving introduction of *computer technology*, which led into the [information age](https://en.wikipedia.org/wiki/Information_Age).
-According to wikipedia, the next age could be the [imagination age](https://en.wikipedia.org/wiki/Imagination_age), where computer technology will allow for an immersive virtual reality experience, and the economy will be primarily driven by "imagination work" ^[¯\_(ツ)_/¯].
+According to wikipedia, the next age could be the [imagination age](https://en.wikipedia.org/wiki/Imagination_age) involving immersive virtual reality experiences and an economy primarily driven by "imagination work" ^[hmmm...].

 Psychologists have also used "revolutionary" terms to describe historical periods of research in psychology.
 For example, the "cognitive revolution" generally refers to the period of experimental psychology following "radical behaviorism".
 The figurative imagery implies that "cognitive psychologists" rebelled and overthrew the "behaviorist orthodoxy".
 However, the transition between the two schools of thought was very gradual, and several aspects of behaviorism were retained as a part of modern cognition [for additional descriptions of the "cognitive revolution" see, @millerCognitiveRevolutionHistorical2003;@greenwoodUnderstandingCognitiveRevolution1999;@sperryImpactPromiseCognitive1993].
 In this sense, "revolution" is not a great metaphor for the emergence of cognitive psychology .
 For example, cognitive psychologist [George Mandler](https://en.wikipedia.org/wiki/George_Mandler) notes, "The term 'revolution' is probably inappropriate—there were no cataclysmic events, the change occurred slowly in different sub-fields over some 10 to 15 years, there was no identifiable flash-point or leader, and there were no Jacobins" [@mandlerOriginsCognitiveEvolution23].